Use speech-capable generative AI models

 gpt-4o-mini-tts. - Review the model card, and then deploy it using the default settings.

-- When the model has been deployed, view its details, noting that the Target URI and Key required to use it are available here (you'll need these later).
+- When the model has been deployed, view its details, noting that the Target URI and Key required to use it are available here (you'll need the Target URI later).

 Deploy a speech-recognition model